Trilldog13/data-scientist-interview-process/README.md

 # data-scientist-interview-process
-A transparent overview of the interview process for a Senior Data Scientist role, including role fit, causal inference case studies, and leadership discussions.
-Designed to help candidates understand what to expect and prepare thoughtfully for senior-level data science interviews.
+I've been recruiting a Senior Data Scientist role this month.
+Here is a transparent overview of the interview process for a Senior Data Scientist role, including role fit, causal inference case studies, and leadership discussions.
+This is designed to help candidates understand what to expect and prepare thoughtfully for senior-level, product led data science interview.

 # Senior Data Scientist - Product focused — Interview Process Overview